Every Modern cover starts with DuraCore

 DuraCore core modules

 DuraCore has 300x stronger vapor barrier

 Standard spa covers wrap the foam core with plastic polyethylene sheet.
 In most cases, the heated water vapor from the spa soaks eventually soaks through the plastic and into the foam interior, waterlogging the core.
 The cover gets heavy and warped, losing its R-value, becoming leaky around the corners, eventually even developing mildew.

 The solution to waterlogging is simple: Don't use materials that absorb water.
-DuraCore covers start with a hard polycarbonate shell.
+DuraCore Classic starts with a hard polycarbonate shell.
 Next comes a metallized polyester film, which forms a strong vapor barrier.
 Finally each polyiso insulation board has a double-laminated foil facing that is impervious to water.
 In fact, they're used as Class A vapor barriers in commercial buildings, even below grade.
 Finally, the fabric skin is fully breathable, so any water in the cover will simply evaporate through the top.
 With all that protection, the result is a spa cover that starts out light and well-insulating and stays that way throughout many years of use.

 Strength to spare

 Nearly every spa cover uses galvanized steel channels along the center hinge for strength and support.
 So do we, but we use the thickest gauge available for maximum load bearing capability.

 Standard foam covers use a polystyrene foam board for strength.
 When new, it has a moderate amount of strength, but as it absorbs moisture, the strength degrades dramatically.
 DuraCore covers use a polycarbonate plastic shell for strength.
 This high-grade plastic does not absorb moisture like polystyrene and maintains its high strength over the life of the cover.
 In fact, it can handle up to 500 lbs of weight.